AmethystRUF/Hobo1/PLEASEREADME.md

 There is a 5-7 sec loading before you can play the game

-To go fullscreen, double click the Hobo window, click "Go Fullscreen"
+To go into proper fullscreen, double click the Hobo window, click "Go Fullscreen"